Chapter 1 – MURDER

 “Doesn’t that mean I have to deny your motion?”
 Judge Van Hewing interrupted.

-"No, your honor.
-Our bank is one of Thomas Mattingly's creditors, but as you know, back in 2009, the bodies of three members of the Mattingly family were found dead in their home in Paradise.
-A forensic investigation proved that the cause of death of the wife and son was murder, followed by the father's suicide…"
+“No, your honor.
+Our bank is one of Thomas Mattingly’s creditors.
+But as you know, back in 2010, the bodies of three members of the Mattingly family were found dead in their home in Paradise.
+A forensic investigation proved that the cause of death of the wife and son was murder, followed by the father’s suicide.”

 “Why would the insurance company pay out on a suicide?” the judge cut in.